 The McCarthy Project is a proud sponsor of the Tuesday Night Time Trial Series in Minnesota.
-For over 10 years on Tuesdays, 60-80 riders have tested themselves against the clock TNT-LOGO-NO-Spokeover the 10 mile course just outside Minneapolis, MN.
+For over 10 years on Tuesdays, 60-80 riders have tested themselves against the clock over the 10 mile course just outside Minneapolis, MN.

 2016 TNT schedule: